 Why Kom Ombo?

-The temple is not nearly as colorful as you’ll see at Edfu or Dendera, but some of the original color still remains.
+The temple is not nearly as colorful as you’ll see at Edfu or Dendera, but some of the original colors still remain.

 The best way to get to Kom Ombo is going to be on the train heading towards Aswan.
 You can take the train leaving Luxor and then after visiting the temple, return to Luxor or continue your journey south, to Aswan.

-On my trip, I wanted to see as much as was humanly possible, so choosing between these temples was not an easy decision.
+On my trip, I wanted to see as much as possible, so choosing between these temples was not an easy decision.
 At the end of the day, if you are pressed for time, I would recommend you visit Dendera.
-It’s easily accessible, affordable and the colors were some of the most well preserved that I saw in Egypt.
+It’s easily accessible and affordable and the colors were some of the most well preserved that I saw in Egypt.

 It’s also visited much less, meaning that you won’t have to deal with crowds at Edfu and Kom Ombo.
 There’s still a chance you could wander the history of Dendera completely alone.
 (Something I value when you’re constantly surrounded by the masses of tourists at other attractions in Egypt.)

-At the end of the day, each temple is unique in its own way but I hope this guide helps you decide what to prioritize, if you are short on time!
+At the end of the day, each of these 3 temples you should visit from Luxor is unique in its own way!
+But I hope this guide helps you decide what to prioritize if you are short on time.